janhommes/noREST/README.md

 ```

 **Note**:
  - By default any authenticated user has full CRUD rights to all endpoints and you must opt-out to revoke the rights.
 So if there is another endpoint called products, the user foo is allow to create, read, update and delete items on this endpoint.
-It is a good stategy to change that strategy in the finalizing step of the API.
+It is a good strategy to change that strategy in the finalizing step of the API.
  - Read in this case allows to read even the private payload of a response.

 ## Realtime (websocket)